alvr-org/ALVR/wiki/Installation-guide.md

 * Press `Add version` button
 * For default installation keep channel and version as is and press `Install`
 * Wait until it finishes downloading, installing (depends on your connection)
-* To install ALVR client on headset, use button `Install APK`
+* To install ALVR app on headset, use button `Install APK`
 * In the list, to open streamer app (PC) press `Launch`.
 You will be greeted with a setup wizard.
 Follow the setup to set the firewall rules and other settings.

 ### Usage

 * Before launching SteamVR through ALVR, please install it.
 First time launch will result in steamvr being blank and alvr will not work - close it and start again.
 It will have registered driver and should work.
-* Launch ALVR client on your headset.
-While the headset screen is on, click `Trust` next to the client entry (in the ALVR streamer app on PC, in the `Devices` tab) to start streaming.
+* Launch ALVR app on your headset.
+While the headset screen is on, click `Trust` next to the device entry (in the ALVR streamer app on PC, in the `Devices` tab) to start streaming.
 * You can change settings on the PC in the `Settings` tab.
 Most of the settings require to restart SteamVR to be applied.
 Use the apposite button on the bottom right corner.

 For any problem visit the [Troubleshooting page](https://github.com/alvr-org/ALVR/wiki/Troubleshooting).